-- Didn’t max out my 401k contribution in the first few years although I could have.
+- I didn’t max out my 401k contribution in the first few years although I could have.

 - Didn’t know much about asset allocation or diversification.

 These days, there is so much more information on the internet and young investors should have an easier time avoiding these pitfalls.
-However, the learning experience from my mistakes was invaluable and I knew more and more with every stock market cycle the stock market.
+However, the learning experience from my mistakes was invaluable and I knew more and more with every stock market cycle.

 Start investing as young as you can

-Of course, as alluded to earlier, many young folks don’t have any money to invest.
+Of course, many young folks don’t have any money to invest.
 These days, new graduates have a ton of student loans to deal with, too.
 I still think it is very important to start investing even if you have debt.
 The easiest thing to do when starting out is to contribute to your 401(k) at least enough to get all the company matching.
-That’s 100% gain which you don’t want to leave on the table.
+That’s a 100% gain.
+You don’t want to leave it on the table.

 When did you start investing in the stock market?
 Do you think you could have done better if you started earlier?